Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Preview-Deploy-Changes.md

 ## Introduction

+Per the [ARM template deployment what-if operation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if) documentation, you can preview the changes that will happen with an Azure Resource Manager (ARM) template deployment, using the `what-if` command.
+The what-if operation doesn't make any changes to existing resources.
+Instead, it predicts the changes if the specified template is deployed.

-This document provides guidance on using the `az cli what-if` parameter to preview changes before deploying the Azure Monitor Baseline Alerts (AMBA) pattern.
+We can use this command to preview the changes that would be made by deploying the Azure Monitor Baseline Alerts (AMBA).

 ### How does it work